Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 ## About Me

 A highly inquisitive and enthusiastic software developer and recent graduate from Makers Academy, bringing a strong foundation in full-stack web development to the table.
 Previously, I honed my skills through self-study with online resources, gaining a solid understanding of programming fundamentals, such as OOP and efficient algorithm creation.

-My time at Makers Academy further developed these skills, as I learned best practices for writing clean code and collaborated with teams to build full-stack projects which also helped boost my communication and teamwork skills.
+My time at Makers Academy further developed these skills, as I learned best practices for writing clean, test driven code as well as collaborated in groups to build full-stack projects which also helped boost my communication and teamwork skills.

-What made me want to become a developer was my passion for problem solving and how you're able to learn first hand by doing.
-Also the flexibility it enables as well as the large, helpful community surrounding it.
+What made me want to become a developer was how accessible and vast the resources are for learning it and there are always ways to improve.
+The problem solving loop is also very engaging due to how rewarding it is to the results each time.

 ## Projects